-- inform parents that hot water heaters should be set for 125°or less; and
+- Inform parents that hot water heaters should be set for 125°or less

 Provide fire safety instruction (utilizing speakers, curricula, videos, hands-on activities, take-home checklists or reminders); incorporate information into other subject areas.
 Organize health and safety fairs and poster or writing contests.
 Practice fire drills in school settings and simulate home fire exits.
 Have students "crawl low" under a sheet held to simulate level of good air during a fire.
 Have students practice STOP, DROP, ROLL, COOL while extinguishing "felt flames" taped to their clothes.